Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

 These mass-scales also have interesting gravitational properties.
-To within numerical factors of order unity, the smallest possible mass $m_{\Lambda}$ is the the {\it unique} mass scale satisfying the equation
+To within numerical factors of order unity, the smallest possible mass $m_{\Lambda}$ is the the unique mass-scale satisfying the equation

-In other words, it is the unique mass-scale whose quantum mechanical (Compton) radius is equal to its classical gravitational (turn-around) radius in the presence of dark energy.
-This gives an alternative interpretation of the stability condition $m \geq m_{\Lambda}$ -- for smaller masses, the gravitational turn-around radius lies {\it within} the Compton wavelength of the particle.
+In other words, it is the only rest-mass whose quantum mechanical (Compton) radius is equal to its classical gravitational (turn-around) radius in the presence of dark energy.
+This gives a neat interpretation of the stability condition $m \geq m_{\Lambda}$ since, for smaller masses, the gravitational turn-around radius lies within the Compton wavelength of the particle.
 Considering the ranges of $r$ for which the canonical quantum uncertainty is greater or less than the gravitational uncertainty in the DE-UP-2 (\ref{DE-UP-2}), we have